Permanent Link Archived: https://perma.cc/H8VD-F8FZ

 CVS did not move for judgment as a matter of law as to the fourth statement . . . .
 And generally a party cannot appeal the denial of summary judgment after a full trial.
 “Once the case proceeds to trial, the full record developed in court supersedes the record existing at the time of the summary-judgment motion.”
 Where, however, the issue appealed “involve[s] pure questions of law unrelated to the sufficiency of the trial evidence, . . . it’s not necessary for summary-judgment losers to relitigate purely legal issues . . . in a motion under Rule 50(a) or (b).”

 Instead, a party wishing to preserve the issue for appeal should move for a directed verdict after the close of the plaintiff’s case-in-chief.
+That is not necessarily the procedure in state courts.

 That finally brings us back to Parsley.
 The facts are particularly tragic: a fire claimed the lives of three persons, including a mother and her son.
 While the third person was a male adult, it is unclear from the case whether he was the father of the son.
 Since a man by the same last name was named as a defendant and identified as the grandfather, it appears that the deceased man was likely the boy’s father.
 For our purposes, we will presume that he was.
 The boy’s maternal grandmother was appointed the personal representative of the mother’s estate and brought claims against a handful of defendants for the deaths of her daughter and grandson.
 At issue was whether the grandmother could pursue the claim for the death of the grandson under Indiana’s Child Wrongful Death Statute.